-and serious-minded Catholics, concerning all of which the ordinary is to judge.49
+and serious-minded Catholics, concerning all of which the ordinary is to judge.48

 The definition as it is given in the Code lists two general causes which may effect infamy.
 The one is the commission of a crime, and the other is a wicked mode of life.
-The "delictum patratum" is an external and morally imputable violation of the law.40 The law which is violated may be the divine or the ecclesiastical law.
-The violation of the law must be not only external but also public, that is, already known to the people of the community, or sure to be divulged in consequence of the concomitant local and personal circumstances.50 The existence of infamy necessarily involves the judgment of the law 51 cannot form the basis for infamy of fact.
+The "delictum patratum" is an external and morally imputable violation of the law.48 The law which is violated may be the divine or the ecclesiastical law.
+The violation of the law must be not only external but also public, that is, already known to the people of the community, or sure to be divulged in consequence of the concomitant local and personal circumstances.80 The existence of infamy necessarily involves the judgment of the people of the community.
+Therefore an occult violation of the law 81 cannot form the basis for infamy of fact.
 The actual defamation among upright and serious-minded persons cannot be thought of as arising from an occult cause.52

-Is the term delictum as it is used in the definition of infamy of fact to be considered in the strict sense of canon 2195, § 1?45 Infamy of fact is not a true penalty which is inflicted by the law for some delict; rather, it is but the natural consequence of some delict.44 The exclusion from the reception of Orders because of the presence of an impediment is not a penalty in the strict sense, even though its effect is such as could derive from a penalty.
+Is the term delictum as it is used in the definition of infamy of fact to be considered in the strict sense of canon 2195, § 1?"
+Infamy of fact is not a true penalty which is inflicted by the law for some delict; rather, it is but the natural consequence of some delict.
+The exclusion from the reception of Orders because of the presence of an impediment is not a penalty in the strict sense, even though its effect is such as could derive from a penalty.
 As an impediment it implies the simple existence of a juridical entity which has the effect of depriving one of the right to receive Orders as long as it exists.